lawrennd/old_talks/_uq/includes/emukit-experimental-design.md

 helper_plot_next_point_acquisition()
 mlai.write_figure('experimental-design-acquisition-forrester-01.svg', directory='\writeDiagramsDir/uq')}

-\figure{\includediagram{\diagramsDir/uq/experimental-design-acquisition-forrester-01}{80%}}{The maxima of the acquisition function is found and this point is selected for inclusion.}{experimental-design-acquisition-functions}
+\figure{\includediagram{\diagramsDir/uq/experimental-design-acquisition-forrester-01}{80%}}{The maxima of the acquisition function is found and this point is selected for inclusion.}{experimental-design-acquisition-forrester-01}

 \notes{Afterwards we evaluate the true objective function and append it to our initial observations.}
 \newslide{Add the New Point}